peter/marklunds-api/README.md

-# Versioned Example
+# marklunds-api

+This the content API that serves the marklunds Node web app or www.marklunds.com.
-This is an example Clojure app to showcase how to use the [versioned](https://github.com/peter/versioned) framework.
+This API is based on the [versioned](https://github.com/peter/versioned) framework.
 The versioned framework provides a CMS REST API based on MongoDB with user authentication, JSON schema validation, versioning, publishing, and relationships.

 ## Getting Started